How To Invest In Recycling: Recycling Investment Funds ♻️

 - 500,000 dollars for Tyrecycle to increase its capacity up to double in recycling tyres into rubber granules.

-- Another 500,000 dollars for Visy Recycling that aims to open a new building to handle its own and others’ waste, recovering high-value, recyclable materials such as cardboard, Polyethylene terephthalate, and timber.
+- Another 500,000 dollars for Visy Recycling aims to open a new building to handle its own and others’ waste, recovering high-value, recyclable materials such as cardboard, Polyethylene terephthalate, and timber.

 - Another 500,000 dollars for Waste Convertors to improve its already-existing recycling facility, doubling the capacity of its site to repair and manufacture timber pallets and increase its capability to recover more recyclable materials.